gitlabhq/gitlabhq/doc/administration/gitaly/index.md

   topology.
 - A `(Gitaly address, Gitaly token)` corresponds to a Gitaly server.
 - A Gitaly server hosts one or more storages.
+- A GitLab server can use one or more Gitaly servers.
 - Gitaly addresses must be specified in such a way that they resolve correctly for ALL Gitaly clients.
 - Gitaly clients are: Unicorn, Sidekiq, gitlab-workhorse,